Pitayan/rotala/doc/docs/introduction.md

 ## Why made it this way?
-Not long ago, an elegant CSS tool [Tailwindcss](https://tailwindcss.com/){class="link link-doc"} was created for building up CSS frameworks and themes.
+Not long ago, an elegant CSS tool [Tailwindcss](https://tailwindcss.com/){class="ro-link ro-link-doc"} was created for building up CSS frameworks and themes.
 It hopes us to make the most of the provided "fragmented utils" to create component templates.
 This is a very good approach for theming purposes.
 Besides, with another sets of configurations (`tailwind.config.js`) we could easily control the dimensions of the "fragmented utils".

 ```html {}
 <div class="bg-white rounded-lg p-6">